List of informally named dinosaurs

-This list of informally named dinosaurs is a listing of dinosaurs (excluding Aves; birds and their extinct relatives) that have never been given formally published scientific names.
+This list of informally named dinosaurs is a listing of dinosaurs (excluding birds) that have never been given formally published scientific names.
 This list only includes names that were not properly published ("unavailable names") and have not since been published under a valid name (see list of dinosaur genera for valid names).
 The following types of names are present on this list: